 May be more expensive than an Individual Trustee

-Experience and expertise with investment management
+Experience and expertise in investment management

 Not available nights and weekends